What's On This Page

 Once you receive your approval email from Lyft, you can officially hit the road and make some money.
 They’ll provide you with full details on how to accept your first ride as well as how to navigate the app successfully.

-How to Ace Your Lyft Driver Application
+How to Be a Lyft Driver – Ace Your Application

 Tackling the Lyft application won’t take you very long, but there are ways to ensure that you put your best face forward.
 Here are a few tips to ace your Lyft application: